 What Fresh Graduates Need for Long-term Career Success

 Writing your last exam at university or college can really be exhilarating.
 Celebrations follow without thought for the mountain of job hunting to follow.
 Public and private universities churn out hundreds of thousands of young graduates every single year, this means stiff competition for jobs.
-Like never before, young people must be proactive in identifying and acquiring skills that give them an edge in order to survive in a dynamic world.
+Like never before, young people must be proactive in identifying and acquiring skills in order to survive in a highly dynamic world.

 In this blog, we bring you five tips for career success